-7:00.
-ABC...
-THE BRADY BUNCH.

-"Welcome Aboard."
-Robbie Rist is

-introduced as a regular member of the

-cast in the role of Oliver, the Brady

-kids' cousin who comes to visit.
+7:00 ...
+ABC ...
+THE BRADY BUNCH "Welcome Aboard."
+Robbie Rist is introduced as a regular member of the cast in the role of Oliver, the Brady kids" cousin who comes to visit.

-7:30...CBS...THE CBS FRIDAY NIGHT
+7:30.
+CBS.
+THE CBS FRIDAY NIGHT MOVIES-"THE MARCUS-NELSON MURDERS" MURDERS'

-MOVIES-"THE MARCUS-NELSON

-MURDERS"

 Starring Telly Savalas, Marjoe

 Gortner and Jose Ferrer.
 Dramatic

 investigation into the murder of two

-young women in their Manhattan
+young women in their Manhattan young women in the apartment.

-apartment.
 (1973) (R)

-9:00...ABC...TOMA

-The episode is "Rockabye," written

-by series star Tony Musante and his

-wife Jane.
-Toma infiltrates a babyselling racket after he and his wife are

-offered a newborn infant with an
+9:00 ...
+ABC ...
+TOMA The episode is "Rockabye," written by series star Tony Musante and his wife Jane.
+Toma infiltrates a baby-selling racket after he and his wife are offered a newborn infant with an enormous price tag.